IEBH/RefLib/README.md

 **Notes on different formats**:

 * Medline seems to implement a totally different [publication type system](https://www.nlm.nih.gov/mesh/pubtypes.html) than others.
-RefLib will attempt to guess the best match, storing the original type in the `medlineType` key.
+Reflib will attempt to guess the best match, storing the original type in the `medlineType` key.
 Should the citation library be exported _back_ to Medline / `.nbib` files this key will take precedence to avoid data loss

 Reference Structure
 ===================
-RefLib creates a simple Plain-Old-JavaScript-Object (POJO) for each reference it parses, or writes to a file format when given a collection of the same.
+Reflib creates a simple Plain-Old-JavaScript-Object (POJO) for each reference it parses, or writes to a file format when given a collection of the same.

 Each reference has the following standardized fields, these are translated from whatever internal format each module uses - e.g. the `TY` RIS field is automatically translated to `title`.